-To be a part of the Beautification Partnership, please complete the application above.
+To be a part of the Advertising & Promotion Program, please complete the application above.

 If you would like to volunteer to help with any of the many projects, please contact us.
 We are always in need of help and volunteers with projects we are currently working on or planning for future projects and sites.

 The BLEDC Beautification Committee consists of a group of volunteers that meet at least 1 time each month to discuss and decide on ideas and projects that will bring beauty and enhancement to Big Lake and the community.
 Dedication to promoting Big Lake and everything it has to offer is foremost in this group.
 Countless hours are spent by these volunteers to bring out the beauty in both natural and man-made sculptures.
 Projects and sites are carefully planned by this group to ensure that the location is well suited to the promotion and growth of Big Lake and its businesses while making sure that money spent is represented in a positive manner.